 We now present the results of a few numerical experiments to illustrate the performance of GCUR for low-rank matrix approximation.
 For the first two experiments, we consider a case where a data matrix $A$ is corrupted by a random additive noise $E$ and the covariance of this noise (the expectation of $E^T\!E$) is not a multiple of the identity matrix.
 We are therefore interested in a method that can take the actual noise into account.
 Traditionally, a pre-whitening matrix $R^{-1}$ (where $R$ is the Cholesky factor of the noise's covariance matrix) may be applied to the perturbed matrix \cite{hansen}, so that one can use SVD-based methods on the transformed matrix.
 With a GSVD formulation, the pre-whitening operation becomes an integral part of the algorithm \cite{hansen2007subspace}; we do not need to explicitly compute $R^{-1}$ and transform the perturbed matrix.
 We show in the experiments that using SVD-based methods without pre-whitening the perturbed data yields less accurate approximation results of the original matrix.

-For the last two experiments, we consider a setting where there are two data sets collected under different conditions e.g., treatment and control experiment where the former has distinct variation caused by the treatment or signal-free and signal recordings where the former contains only noise.
+For the last two experiments, we consider a setting with two data sets collected under different conditions, e.g., treatment and control experiment where the former has distinct variation caused by the treatment; signal-free and signal recordings with the signal-free data set containing only noise.
 We are interested in exploring and identifying patterns and discriminative features that are specific to one data set.

-\begin{experiment} {\rm This experiment is an adaptation of experiments in \cite[p.~66: Sect.~3.4.4]{hansen} and \cite[Ex.~6.1]{Sorensen}.
+\begin{experiment} {\rm This experiment is an adaptation of experiments in \cite[p.~66: Sect.~3.4.4]{hansen} and \cite[Ex.~6.1]{Sorensen}; see also the motivating example in \cref{sec:intro}.
 We construct matrix $A$ to be of a known modest rank.
 We then perturb this matrix with a noise matrix $E \in \R^{m \times n}$ whose entries are correlated.
 Given $A_E= A+E$, we evaluate and compare the GCUR and the CUR decomposition on $A_E$ in terms of recovering the original matrix $A$.
 Specifically, the performance of each decomposition is assessed based on the 2-norm of the relative matrix approximation error i.e., $\norm{A-\widetilde {A} }/\norm{A}$, where $\widetilde {A}$ is the approximated low-rank matrix.
 We present the numerical results for four noise levels; thus $E=\varepsilon\, \frac{\norm{F}}{\norm{A}} F$ where $\varepsilon$ is the parameter for the noise level and $F$ is a randomly generated correlated noise.
 We first generate a sparse, nonnegative rank-50 matrix $A \in \R^{m \times n}$, with $m=100000$ and $n=300$, of the form